MrFriendCS/H-CS/docs/H-CS-SDD.md

 ### Array of records

 Initialising an array of records uses a loop to ensure that each element has an individual record.
-If a loop is not used, each elemen
+If a loop is not used, each element has a copy of the same record, and that can cause problems.

 ``` python
 # Create an array of 4 records